iso8859-1/Tense/Readme.md

 ```

 The logger filters according to the log-level set in the logger.
 The default is `LogLevels.ERROR` i.e., only error messages are shown.
 The default is also logging into `dcs.log` only, but the log messages can also be broadcasted to everyone if required.
 All settings can be changed in the `F10` radio menu under `Logger`.

+### Persistance

+The `PersistenceManager` gives access to an object that allows storing of mission state into a JSON file (`Missions\Saves`).
+The PersistenceManager provides the following APIs:

+- `PersistenceManager:register(key, state)`: registers a table for storage in the persitence file under `key`.
+- `PersistenceManager:retrieve(key)`: reads the table back from storage.
+Returns `nil` if the key wasn't available.

+When using the PersistanceManger, please follow this workflow:
+- use a single state table for storing the relevant state.
+Objects will crash the code.
+- on initialization, load the state using the key.
+If it is not nil, assign it to your object.
+If it is nil, default-initialize your state.